 - Hot sauce

-Or anything else you want to add.
+These are a few suggestions but really you can add pretty much anything.
 You’re only limited by your taste and preference.
 Each topping will give you a unique dish every single time you make it!

 Alter this corn recipe and have some fun making it into one of the best corn casseroles ever!